avito-tech/avito-android/docs/content/docs/KnownIssues.md

 ## Instrumentation tests run from Android Studio are failed with `java.lang.NoClassDefFoundError`

-The problem occurs only when running a test from Android Studio because of generated Run Configuration has inappropriate type.
+The problem occurs when running a test from Android Studio because of generated Run Configuration has inappropriate type.
 Wherein test run from command line via `./gradlew test` ends up normally.
 Mostly this reproduced in tests that use Kotlin extensions from Test Fixtures from other Gradle modules.